The Happy Fest of October 2017

 Quality merchandise, quality ideas, quality stuff — now there’s a revolution, a reformation that requires more than 95 theses.
 The concept of quality is in itself under assault by the very people who have destroyed quality in umpteen arenas in America, in the world.
 Daily I go in search of celebrating quality in the present.
 And so I look to the past.

 It’s a pleasant enough place.
-Memory and remembrance of that memory are the vital tools of any writer, and so we writers often spend time there, in the past, not living there, but visiting it often enough to permit the memory to speak, or to command what Nabokov so brilliantly called the name of autobiography, Speak Memory.
+Memory and remembrance of that memory are the vital tools of any writer, and so we writers often spend time there, in the past, not living there, but visiting it often enough to permit the memory to speak, or to command what Nabokov so brilliantly called the name of his autobiography, Speak Memory.

 When the memory speaks it can be a wondrous thing, filled with ripe imaginings of colors unheard and sounds unseen.
 The writer, the true writer, the litterateur, journeys back into the past, not as a retreat or even a refuge, but as a reality check.
 She is thereby able to know the difference between the real and the unreal, the true and the false, the frauds and the genuine articles.
 To me, Halloween is the real deal.
 This Halloween, especially this Halloween, trumpets a hallowed time of year that leads to even more sacred sojourns, to the star in the sky and the babe in the manger.